 Donald Stark | clinical/academic, Vancouver BC

 Clinical Associate Professor, Department of Medicine, The University of British Columbia

 Dr. Stark was president of the Canadian Society of Allergy and Clinical Immunology from 1990 to 1992 and was instrumental in setting up the Canadian Allergy, Asthma and Immunology Foundation, serving as its first Chairman.

 Distinguished University Professor and Director, LiKaShing Institute of Virology, University of Alberta

 Dr. Tyrrell, an exceptional teacher, compassionate physician and accomplished researcher, has positioned the University of Alberta and Canada as a world leader in hepatitis research and treatment.
 He was awarded a Killam Prize in 2015.

 Russell Wiliams | non-profit, Ottawa, ON

-Vice-President Government Relations and Public Policy, Canadian Diabetes Association
+Vice-President Government Relations and Public Policy, Diabetes Canada

 Russell Williams is a passionate advocate for Canadian health research, innovation in health care, and integrity in the pharmaceutical and medical fields.
 He received the inaugural Research Canada Leadership Award in 2014.
 In 2016, a Studentship in Medical Ethics at Queen’s University was created in his honour.